immutable/zkevm-bridge-contracts/bootstrap/README.md

 AXELAR_EOA=
 ## The amount of fund Axelar requested, unit is in IMX or 10^18 Wei.
 AXELAR_FUND=
+## The maximum amount of IMX that can be deposited to L2, unit is in IMX or 10^18 Wei.
+IMX_DEPOSIT_LIMIT=
-# The address to perform child bridge upgrade.
+## The address to perform child bridge upgrade.
 CHILD_PROXY_ADMIN=
-# The address to perform root adaptor upgrade.
+## The address to perform root adaptor upgrade.
 ROOT_PROXY_ADMIN=
 ```
 3. Fund deployer